Who says slime can’t be used as a tool for scientific inquiry?

 Can I make any color of the LED?

 RGB leds allow you to color mix and create a wealth of fun colors.
 Can you make any color?
 Is one color more prominent than others?
-You could make a color map of your slime and LED as a function of location of the battery wire in the slime and try to figure out why that is.
+You could make a color map of your slime and LED as a function of location of the battery wire in the slime, then try to figure out why that is.

 5. Change the chemistry of slime

 Slime is an art.
-While it is forgiving, you can certainly ruin a batch of slime.
+While it is forgiving, you still have to be careful because you can certainly ruin a batch of slime.
 Which makes you wonder, how important are the ingredients you use in slime?
 I wonder… Check out our five slime recipes to get started on this project.

 Mix up the proportions of your slime recipe